 So, gather your wits, wooden stake and garlic (okay, I’m getting a little carried away with the vampire analogy) … and we’ll explore the only effective ways of how to get rid of bed bugs.

-They are from the insect family Cimicidae, which includes three species that bite people.
-Adult are about a quarter of an inch in length, oval in shape, nearly flat, and reddish-brown.
+Bed Bugs are from the insect family Cimicidae, which includes three species that bite people.
+Adults are about a quarter of an inch in length, oval in shape, nearly flat, and reddish-brown.
 They are sometimes mistaken for cockroaches or wood ticks.
 The adult female lays from 1 to 5 eggs per day, and each nymph is ready to reproduce in just 20-21 days.
 While it is believed they do not transmit diseases, it is suspected they carry diseases including leprosy.

 Their eggs are white in appearance, about 1/32 of an inch in length, and when hatched, nymphs look much like the adults.
 They have a rather pungent odor, from the oils they emit, and leave a trail of black fecal matter.

 Bed bugs are notorious hitch-hikers.
 If you stay in a hotel or bedroom infested with them, they easily hide among your belongings and can come home with you, where they hide in sheets, bedding, between mattresses, in cracks, and even in electric outlets.

 Above all else, they are survivors and are hard to kill … so exactly what is the best bed bug treatment?

 You need to understand that getting rid of bed bugs is not an easy thing to do.
 There are basically two options: